 “See, I grew up on a farm where we couldn’t afford horses or four wheel drives, and the whole time I was growing up– until about four years ago when we finally made some money and got a four wheeler– whenever the storms would roll in, I’d have to go out and round up the sheep.
 We had 2,000 head, and we have 2,000 acres.
 Sometimes I would have to run those sheep for two or three days.
 It took a long time, but I’d catch them.
 I believe I can run this race; it’s only two more days.
 Five days.
 I’ve run sheep for three.”

-While you might not be planning to run 544 miles any time soon, Cliff is a great role model for never giving up and can be a fantastic source of inspiration to draw on for any distance!
-It also goes to show, it’s never too late to start shuffling!
+While you might not be planning to run 544 miles in the outback any time soon, Cliff is a great role model and I invite you to use him as a source for your inspiration to draw on for any distance.